RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 ## `insights-results-aggregator-mock/upgrades.feature`

-* Check if Insights Results Aggregator Mock service return upgrade recommended for a cluster without risks
+* Check if Insights Results Aggregator Mock service returns upgrade recommended for a cluster without risks
-* Check if Insights Results Aggregator Mock service return upgrade not recommended for a cluster with risks
+* Check if Insights Results Aggregator Mock service returns upgrade not recommended for a cluster with risks
-* Check if Insights Results Aggregator Mock service return 204 NoContent for a managed cluster
+* Check if Insights Results Aggregator Mock service returns 204 NoContent for a managed cluster
-* Check if Insights Results Aggregator Mock service return 503 if AMS is not available
+* Check if Insights Results Aggregator Mock service returns 503 if AMS is not available
-* Check if Insights Results Aggregator Mock service return 503 if Upgrade service is not available
+* Check if Insights Results Aggregator Mock service returns 503 if Upgrade service is not available
-* Check if Insights Results Aggregator Mock service return 404 if the cluster has no data in RHOBS
+* Check if Insights Results Aggregator Mock service returns 404 if the cluster has no data in RHOBS

 ## `ccx-notification-service/cleanup_records.feature`